itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 Happy linting!

-You can also delegate linting to `webpack` using `eslint-loader`, so you'll see lint errors every time a new bundle is compiled.
+You can also delegate linting to `webpack` using `eslint-loader`, so can see lint errors every time a new bundle is compiled.
 More on that in a bit.

-I turned off linting in Sublime Text months ago because I found it more distracting then helpful.
-If you don't like linting in a terminal, Standard plugins are available for the major text editors.
+I've turned off linting in Sublime Text because I find it more distracting then helpful.
+Plus it creates a latency while saving, and I save files all the time.
+If you don't like linting in a terminal, eslint plugins are available for the major text editors.

 ## Webpack 2

-In a nutshell, Webpack bundles up your website's assets into a single file to reduce http requests.
-This lets you import things (js, jpg's, css) into your JavaScript modules, and Webpack will bundle up everything smartly so it's all in the correct order.
+In a nutshell, Webpack bundles up your application's assets into a bundle files to reduce HTTP requests.
+This lets you import things (js, jpg's, css) into your JavaScript modules, and Webpack will bundle up everything smartly so that your dependency tree remains intact.

 Very recently, Webpack 2 was [finally released](https://medium.com/webpack/webpack-2-2-the-final-release-76c3d43bf144#.plxnf4o9g) and it's awesome!

 They've made the [migration process](https://webpack.js.org/guides/migrating/) almost painless.
-Webpack 2 will validate your config for you, so you don't need `webpack-validator` anymore.
-If you mess something up, Webpack will give you a helpful error message of what doesn't match their API, and how you can fix it.
+Webpack 2 will validate your `webpack.config.js` for you, so you don't need `webpack-validator` anymore.
+If you mess something up, Webpack will give you a helpful error message outlining what doesn't match their API, and how you can fix it.

 The [documentation](https://webpack.js.org/configuration/) is very well thought out and organized so I encourage you to check it out if you've never used Webpack before, or haven't upgraded from version 1.

-While webpack seems to perform a basic task, files in -> bundle(s) out, its configuration can get complex depending on what you need it to do.
-The documentation for version 2 is thankfully much better than version 1, so go through the concepts and guides on [webpack.js.org](https://webpack.js.org/) if you don't know where to start.
+While webpack seems to perform a basic task (files in -> bundle(s) out), its configuration can get complex depending on what you need it to do.
+The documentation for version 2 is thankfully much more clear and simplified than version 1, so go through the concepts and guides on [webpack.js.org](https://webpack.js.org/) if you don't know where to start.
 It will get you up and running in no time.

 ### Optimizing Your Bundle(s)

 As your project grows, so will your bundle.
 It will probably get huge.
-The development version of Vote had a bundle that was over 3 MB before optimizing, but in production, it now has a `vendor.js` for larger dependencies, and a `bundle.js` for the app itself.
-Each bunlde weighs in under 200 kb minfied and gzipped.
-The main bundle can get broken up even furthur with [code spitting](https://webpack.js.org/guides/code-splitting/).
+The development version of Vote had a bundle that was over 3 MB before optimizing.
+For production, it now has a `vendor.js` bundle for larger dependencies, and a `bundle.js` bundle for the app itself.
+Each bundle weighs in under 200 kb minfied and gzipped.
+They're still heave, but much better than before.
+The main bundle can get broken up even further with [code spitting](https://webpack.js.org/guides/code-splitting/) so the client will only request of the pieces of the app it needs for the current view, instead of the entire app at once.

 Before configuring the `vendor.js` bundle for Vote, I first had to figure out which dependencies were bulking up the `bundle.js` file the most.